-This eye infection is incredibly common due to how contagious it is.
+This eye infection is widespread due to how contagious it is.
 Schools are a particular target due to the proximity of the children but make no mistake.
 Your child can develop conjunctivitis (otherwise known as pink eye) from bacterial origins as well as viral.
-If the mother had an STD, there is also risk her baby was born with the infection, so the source is not always obvious, and it is also not contained amongst children – adults can also develop it too.
+If the mother had an STD, there is also a risk her baby was born with the infection, so the source is not always obvious, and it is also not contained amongst children – adults can also develop it.

 2. Viral Keratitis (Viral Eye Infection)

 Another variation of infection similar to conjunctivitis is Viral Keratitis like Ocular Herpes.
 It develops when the eye is exposed to the Herpes Simplex virus.